pikulet/typo/content/posts/cloud-descheduler.md

 slug: "kubernetes-descheduler"
 tags:
 - "kubernetes"
-summary: "Using a de-scheduler to achieve balanced scheduling."
+summary: "Using a de-scheduler to achieve balanced scheduling"
 ---

 ## Why do we need balanced scheduling?